Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Receive a gift from Maria on your birthday and enter your house to view it!_
 **-=Missable=-**

 Once Maria gets to about midway through green (Affection needs to be above 160), Ann will arrive at your farm on your birthday and give you a gift, in Ann’s case, it is picture.
 Now, in this one, you will also need to enter your house before it triggers.
-Just enter your house and you will see the new pictureover by your bed.
+Just enter your house and you will see the new picture over by your bed.
 You cannot be married for this to happen and if you are below 160, you will get something else.
 If you are married, instead your current wife will bake you something.

 **Note:** You can only get one gift on your birthday.
 If all the girls are over 160 affection, then the girl that shows up will be the one with the highest affection.